Home / Resume / Education / Tutor Resume

 Leverage academic strength

 If you excelled in a subject, you can tutor it.
-Include relevant coursework, grades, and any peer tutoring you did in school.
+Include relevant coursework, grades, and any peer tutoring you did in school, framed as one-on-one instruction.

 Start at a learning center